 One to three messages in tongues can be given either by the same person or by different persons, but each tongue must be followed by its interpretation.
 Also, each tongue and its interpretation must be given in turn to avoid the confusion of people speaking over one another.

 Why "two or at the most three" messages in tongues?
-Paul is likely suggesting that limiting the messages in tongues to three permits other believers the opportunity to follow prompting of the Holy Spirit to share a Scripture verse, a teaching, or a word of prophecy, for the edification of the local Body of Christ.
+Paul is likely suggesting that limiting the messages in tongues to three permits other believers the opportunity to follow the prompting of the Holy Spirit to share a Scripture verse, a teaching, or a word of prophecy, for the edification of the local Body of Christ.

 Paul instructs, "But if there is no interpreter, let him keep silent in Church, and let him speak to himself and to God" (1 Corinthians 14:28).